* Who is qualified to enter the American School of Symptometry?

 * Does the School offer or encourage web-based courses?

+Yes.
+The prerequisite courses are e-courses and can be found by CLICKING HERE.
 Web-based courses will be offered with each program.
 Current students are encouraged to take advantage of technology to form study groups, etc.

 *How can a student get additional help, if necessary?